THUNDERGROOVE/SDETool-legacy/README.md

 TODO
 ====

-1. More calculations like damage for things like dampening, range amps, speed, etc.
-..1.
-(Implemented GenericCalculateValue, should make it easier when I get to it)
+1. <del>More calculations like damage for things like dampening, range amps, speed, etc.</del>  (Implemented GenericCalculateValue, should make it easier when I get to it)
-2. <del>I'm currently working on implementing a faster way of using the -s flag.
-..
-It takes about 0.1 seconds for each type that matches our search pattern so when we have > 30 items it takes a long time to return a result.
-Will be using fewer SQL querries and possible GoRoutines and channels to get results back faster.</del>
-..
-Mostly done, would still like faster searches